Bill Littlejohn: Union organizer and the Disney animators strike

 While working at Van Beuren in 1935, Littlejohn saw the origins of the efforts to unionize the animation industry.
 At that time, he recalled, "I kept my nose clean because many guys were getting in trouble and getting blacklisted."

-In 1938 Littlejohn met union organizer Herb Sorrell, and together they formed the Screen Cartoonists Guild Local #852 with Littlejohn as the president.
+In 1938, Littlejohn met union organizer Herb Sorrell, and together they formed the Screen Cartoonists Guild Local #852 with Littlejohn as the president.
 Littlejohn later explained his decision to become involved in the union movement: "I just saw too many people getting away with a lot, and too few with nothing, and I had to get involved.
 So we formed a union."

 Sorrell and Littlejohn began organizing animation workers, and MGM, Walter Lantz and George Pal quickly recognized the union.
-Leon Schlesinger's Looney Tunes Studio followed after a six-day lockout, but Disney refused to sign a union contract.
+Leon Schlesinger Productions followed after a six-day lockout, but Disney refused to sign a union contract.
 After collecting enough members representation cards, Sorrell, Littlejohn and Disney animator Art Babbitt met Walt Disney and his attorneys.
 Disney angrily refused to negotiate and insisted his animators were represented by the Federation of Screen Cartoonists, a sham union set up by Disney that was declared illegal by the National Labor Relations Board.
 After the meeting, Disney fired Babbitt and 16 other pro-union artists.
 The 1941 Disney animators strike began the next day.
 As animators marched in front of the Disney studio in Burbank, Littlejohn, who was a pilot, flew overhead and, in his words, "wiggled my wings" at the picketers, who "wiggled their signs back at me."
 The strike lasted for nine weeks and ended following pressure on Disney from federal mediators, nationwide boycotts, the Bank of America and Roy Disney.
 On September 21, 1941, the strike ended and the union was recognized by Disney.